 Class 1: Light-Duty Receiver Trailer Hitch

 A class 1 receiver hitch is perfect for hauling lightweight loads behind compact cars or subcompact SUVs.
-It can pull trailers up to 2,000 pounds gross vehicle weight and is very easy to install, typically requiring bolting directly to the vehicle’s frame or cross-member.
+Its capacity to pull is 2,000 lbs gross weight and can be easily installed by directly bolting into the vehicle’s frame or cross-member.

 Average Cost | $100-150 |